Katja M. Guenther

 WELCOME!

-My main areas of research, writing, and activism are feminist politics and human exploitation of non-human animals.
+My core areas of research, writing, and activism are feminist politics, human exploitation of non-human animals, and justice projects of various kinds, especially multispecies justice, disability justice, and gender justice.
 I am interested in understanding how and why inequalities of gender, race, class, dis/ability, and species reproduce so reliably, and what we can do to change these inequalities.
 I seek to develop scholarship that is useful because it challenges existing ideas, improves our understanding of important social processes, and/or imagines new possibilities.
 I believe that creating another world is possible.
-I hold a PhD in Sociology and work within interdisciplinary feminist and critical frameworks.
-I consider my core areas of research, teaching, and activism to center on feminist politics and movements (especially at the grassroots level), women's organizing, social inequalities of race, class, and gender, the state, feminist animal studies, disability studies, and death studies.
+I hold a PhD in Sociology and work within interdisciplinary feminist, queer, and critical frameworks.
+I enjoy writing and teaching about feminist politics and movements (especially at the grassroots level), women's organizing, social inequalities of race, class, and gender, the state, feminist animal studies, disability studies, and death studies.

-My most recent larger project has been co-editing When Animals Die: Examining Justifications, Envisioning Justice, with Julian Keenan.
+My most recent completed larger project was When Animals Die: Examining Justifications, Envisioning Justice, co-edited with Julian Keenan.
 The volume contains leading-edge work by a group of scholars from diverse vantage points who consider issues surrounding animal death, including how animal death is interconnected with racism, colonialism, capitalism, and other systems of inequality.
 I am grateful to have contributed a chapter examining issues of life and death in the practices and beliefs of people involved in sterilizing (aka spaying and neutering) free-roaming cats.

 My first book, Making Their Place: Feminism After Socialism in Eastern Germany (Stanford University Press, 2010) examines how gender and opportunities for feminist resistance vary across places and scales of governance.
 The book illuminates how feminist movements in two cities in eastern (formerly socialist) Germany, Erfurt and Rostock, utilized local understandings of politics and gender to enhance their possibilities for meaningful social change.
 The book chronicles the specific reasons why place matters, the importance of localized experiences during the socialist era, and how history shapes contemporary identities, cultures, and politics.